Inheritance in Dart

 Explanation

-1. Base Class Method: The Animal class has a method sound().
+- Base Class Method: The

-3. @override Annotation: This annotation indicates that the method is overriding a method from the parent class.
+Catclass overrides thesound()method to provide its specific implementation. - @override Annotation: This annotation indicates that the method is overriding a method from the parent class.

 Types of Inheritance